00JIMMY00/Grad_Doc/Book.md

 * **Embedding service** communicates with the Cohere API.
 * **Database service** handles vector similarity search in Postgres.
-* **LLM service** communicates with Google PaLM or local DeepSeek.
+* **LLM service** communicates with Google Gemini or local DeepSeek.
 * **Pipeline** ties these together into the RAG flow.
 * **Misc utils** support tasks like building prompts or loading config.

-This structure ensures that if any part needs to change (say, switching from Cohere to OpenAI for embeddings, or from PaLM to another model), we can modify the respective service module without needing to rewrite route logic or other parts of the app.
+This structure ensures that if any part needs to change (say, switching from Cohere to OpenAI for embeddings, or from Gemini to another model), we can modify the respective service module without needing to rewrite route logic or other parts of the app.
 It also makes the code easier to understand, because each module has a clear role.
 For example, someone wanting to adjust how the context is prepared would know to look at the pipeline or prompt-building utility, whereas someone wanting to adjust database query performance would look at the database service.

 ### 6.5.
 Frontend Module Overview (/frontend)